ActuallyHex/Jailbird.GG/README.md

 loadstring:
 `loadstring(game:HttpGet("https://raw.githubusercontent.com/ActuallyHex/Jailbird.GG/main/JailbirdGG.lua", true))()`

-`This script is still a W.I.P so things are expected to be a bit scuffed`
+!! -> This script is still a W.I.P so things are expected to be a bit scuffed <- !!

-`Released full source for the menu because I dont want to work on it anymore.
-The menu is slightly more than functional and there are still many bugs that I just havent fixed (and wont fix).`
+Released full source for the menu because I dont want to work on it avidly anymore.
+Expect sparse updates and minor changes and tweaks here and there.
+Ill try and work on optimization if I do end up working on the script in the future since its in no way optimized.

 `Discord link: https://discord.gg/u7psbSZBeM`